AWS GuardDuty

 Configuring AWS GuardDuty to Work with D3 SOAR

-Sign in to the AWS console with your account credentials.
+Sign in to the AWS console.

 Click the account icon at the top right corner, then click Security Credentials.